 Many of us may feel a little down when fall arrives with its shorter days and an end to summer fun.
-Yet for some people the blues become more than just a bad mood.
+And all the piles of crunchy leaves and pumpkin spice lattes can’t fix it.
+For some people, this feeling can become more than just a temporary bad mood.

 The condition is considered a clinical diagnosis, and it is marked by periods of depression followed by periods of normal or high mood the rest of the year.
-According to SCL Physician Dr. Heather Banks, SAD is considered to be a form of clinical depression with a seasonal onset and remission, rather than a separate mood disorder.
-Norman E. Rosenthal, M.D., is the researcher credited with discovering SAD.
+According to Heather Banks, MD, a family medicine doctor in the Denver area, SAD is considered to be a form of clinical depression with a seasonal onset and remission, rather than a separate mood disorder.

-“Light therapy involves exposure to visible light that produces 10,000-lux for 30 minutes per day,” Dr. Banks said.
+“Light therapy involves exposure to visible light that produces 10,000-lux for 30 minutes per day,” says Dr. Banks.
 “Some patients have an immediate response to light therapy, though typically it takes two to four days and sometimes up to several weeks for patients to respond.
 Randomized trials have found that antidepressants are beneficial for patients with fall-onset SAD.”

-If you think you may suffer from SAD, consult your doctor or healthcare provider.
-Find an SCL Health doctor near you.
+If you think you may suffer from SAD, in either season, consult your doctor or healthcare provider.

 You can also take our Seasonal Affective Disorder Quiz to learn more.